Are you looking for the best things to do in Port Isaac? You’re in the right place!

 They are well worth popping into if you’re driving into or away from Port Isaac.

-Listen out for the Fisherman’s Friends
+Learn about the Fisherman’s Friends

 The Fisherman’s Friends is a sea shanty band, consisting of a group of fishermen.